 The teacher may be accompanied at the appeal hearing by a colleague or trade union representative.

-Both the teacher and the management representative from the [Name of Committee/Panel/Group of Governors/Trustees] will have the opportunity to present their evidence and call witnesses, and to question each other.
+Both the teacher and the management representative from Cambois Primary School will have the opportunity to present their evidence and call witnesses, and to question each other.
 The panel is permitted to ask exploratory questions.
 Notes will be taken during the appeal hearing.

 Following the appeal, the panel will reach a decision, which will be communicated to the teacher in writing, including the appeal panel’s rationale for the decision, within five working days of the appeal hearing.
 The appeal panel’s decision is final and there is no recourse to the grievance procedure.